 Here, we're prepping in order to set an adjustable post.
 After the hole is dug, we'll fill it with concrete and have a strong surface to lift off of.
 We also installed beams and deadman anchors to prevent further inward wall movement, along with drain tile, and a sump pump.
 Client now has a very dry basement and a lifetime warranty!

 Installing I beams never gets old.
 They prevent walls from bowing in and give peace of mind to investors and homeowners.
-They work on most all foundation walls, if there are obstructions in the way, deadman anchors may be a better alternative.
+They work on most all foundation walls, if there are obstructions in the way, deadman/earth anchors may be a better alternative.

 Drain tile is a great long term solution to water intrusion.
-It's typically installed with vapor barrier and a sump pump in order to meet the requirements of transferable warranty.
+It's typically installed with vapor barrier and a sump pump in order to meet the requirements of our transferable warranty.